Averydimbulb79/GPCH_kanban/README.md

 ## Workflow Actions

-Actions that move an item through an operational process are positioned beside the information directly associated with that workflow.
+Actions that move an item through an operational process are positioned beside the information associated with that workflow.

 This reduces visual clutter without hiding frequently used actions behind additional menus.